getsentry/sentry-javascript/MIGRATION.md

 This means that most third-party CDNs like [unpkg](https://unpkg.com/) or [jsDelivr](https://www.jsdelivr.com/) will also not provide them.

 If you depend on any specific files in a Sentry JavaScript npm package, you will most likely need to update their references.
+For example, imports on `@sentry/browser/dist/client` will become `@sentry/browser/cjs/client`.
+However, directly importing from specific files is discouraged.

-### Removing the `API` class from `@sentry/core``
+### Removing the `API` class from `@sentry/core`

-The internal `API` class was removed.
+The internal `API` class was removed in favor of the `initAPIDetails` function and the `APIDetails` type.
 More details can be found in the [PR that deprecated this class](https://github.com/getsentry/sentry-javascript/pull/4281).
 To migrate, see the following example.

 ```js
 // New in v7: